Interfraternity Council (IFC) Recruitment Information

 There are two main ways that students can join a fraternity.
 The first is through a process commonly referred to as recruitment or “rush.”
-During the official week of rush most Interfraternity Council groups hold a variety of recruitment events that are designed to showcase their chapters and give you a chance to get acquainted with their members.
+During the official week of recruitment most Interfraternity Council chapters hold a variety of recruitment events that are designed to showcase their chapters and give you a chance to get acquainted with their members.
 Similar to how you researched, visited, and chose to attend the University of California, you should also seek out an organization that best fits your values, personality and interests.
 This is a mutual selection process and we encourage you to keep an open mind.
 Explore as many chapters as possible in order to make the best decision for you.
 Evaluate each organization on merit and don’t be afraid to ask questions!
 The second way to join is through “year-round recruitment.”
-While many men participate in formal rush week, others choose to participate in this more informal process.
+While many men participate in formal recruitment week, others choose to participate in this more informal process.
 Not every organizations participates in year-round recruitment so be sure to ask the chapter directly.

 Fraternity membership offers a variety of experiences that enrich your overall collegiate experience and can also enhance your University of California co-curricular resume.
 No other academic program, activity, or campus office can over you the complete package of: